valeriia-yahlo/valeriia-yahlo/README.md

 ## 🏆 Academic & Extracurricular Activities

-* Participation in academic and scientific activities
+* Active academic and scientific activities
-* Research and preparation of scientific publications
+* Research and scientific publications
-* Development of cybersecurity and educational technology projects
+* Development of projects in cybersecurity and educational technologies
-* Participation in academic competitions and Olympiads
+* Participation in academic competitions and olympiads
 * Student leadership and extracurricular activities
 * Development of interdisciplinary projects combining technology and management
+* Volunteering at the Blood Collection Center

 ---